How to get wine and beer delivered to your door

-Like everyone else, you may find yourself running low on wine, beer, and spirits.
-Maybe it was all those virtual happy hours over Zoom, which are becoming ever more common as people look to unwind with friends that they can't see in person.
-Or maybe you needed to give yourself a break from the stress of the coronavirus outbreak with a Netflix Party and an adult beverage, but you just couldn't summon up the energy to go to the store after putting on a homemade face mask.
-Alcohol delivery is looking pretty good about now.
+So you find yourself running low on wine, beer, and spirits.
+Maybe it's because of all those virtual happy hours over Zoom.
+Or maybe you needed to give yourself a break from the stress of the coronavirus outbreak with a Netflix Party and an adult beverage.
+But now you just can't summon up the energy to go to the store while wearing a homemade face mask.
+Alcohol delivery is looking pretty good.

-You're not alone in this decision.
-Online alcohol sales skyrocketed by 243% over one week in the middle of March in the US, according to research from Nielsen.
-As lockdowns, quarantines and shelter-in-place orders keep more people indoors, limit shopping excursions, and all but shutter local restaurants and bars, many are turning to other means for keeping their favorite booze in stock.
+And apparently you're not alone in this decision.
+According to research from Nielsen, online alcohol sales skyrocketed by 243% over one week in the middle of March in the US.
+As lockdowns, quarantines and shelter-in-place orders limit shopping excursions, keep more people inside, and all but shutter local bars and restaurants, many people are turning to other means for keeping their favorite booze in stock.

 A number of national delivery services, wine club services and larger regional stores are still delivering alcohol during the pandemic.
-Some restaurants offering takeout and delivery also offer alcoholic drinks -- though some states require you to buy food, too.
-(It's considered safe to order food or alcohol from restaurants and stores, according to the Centers for Disease Control and Prevention, though you can follow certain precautions to keep yourself and your delivery driver healthy.)
+Some restaurants offering delivery and takeout also offer alcoholic drinks -- though some states require you to buy food, too.
+(It's considered safe to order food or alcohol from restaurants and stores, according to the Centers for Disease Control and Prevention, though you should follow certain precautions to keep yourself and your delivery driver healthy.)

 Alcohol delivery laws vary by state, so not every service is available in every area.
 Many states, however, have deemed liquor stores an essential service during the pandemic, and are now allowing delivery of such beverages from restaurants and liquor stores where they may not have in the past.